- Policy prepared by: Andy Smart

 Access to Personal Information

 - The only people able to access data covered by this policy should be those who need it for their work.
-Access is controlled through individual software licenses in the case of the three main IT platforms used (ITRIS, SAGE and Salesforce) and individual access is controlled through unique ID and Password.
+Access is controlled through individual software licenses for the main data platforms used and individual access is controlled through unique ID and Password.

 - EPI will provide training to all employees to help them understand the requirements of GDPR and their responsibilities when handling personal information.